IFE-Fiware/common_components/documents/README.md

 cluster:
   address: https://kubernetes.default.svc
-  namespace: common                         # where the app will be deployedsvc
+  namespace: common                         # where the app will be deployed
   issuer: dev-prod                          # issuer of certificate
   kubeStateHost: kube-prometheus-stack-kube-state-metrics.devsecopstools.svc.cluster.local:8080    # link to kube-state-metrics svc